 As we generate our own power, there may be occasions when it is unavailable.
 Low power night lights operate between dusk and dawn and they illuminate the main areas including kitchen, dining room, stairs and toilets, but not inside the dormitories.
 This is why we also advise you each to bring a torch.

 We are miles away from the nearest street lamps, so it really does get very dark outside.
 Sometimes so dark in fact, that we are in the "Milky Way" class on the UK Dark Sky Discovery website.
-This means that the Milky Way is easily visible with the naked eye on a clear dark night . . . so why not bring a telescope with you?
+This means that the Milky Way is easily visible with the naked eye on a clear dark night . . . so remember your binoculars or telescope!

 Across the yard is the Wolfson Room - named thanks to a grant received from the Wolfson Foundation.
 This classroom/study room is available to Centre users at no extra charge (and to non-Centre users on a pay-per-day basis), but needs to be arranged with the Warden in advance.
 It is heated independently from the Centre, and we may be able to loan you some Field Study items, like microscopes, maps and compasses.